-‘I've always wanted to have a pottery.
+" I've always wanted to have a pottery.
 My husband was slightly horrified at the idea at first.
-But we believe gaiety, brightness and good design are good business as well as good things in themselves.” – Susan Williams-Ellis (1918 – 2007)
+But we believe gaiety, brightness and good design are good business as well as good things in themselves."

 The 1970's saw the birth of what is considered by many to be Portmeirion’s most recognised design, Botanic Garden.
 Launched in 1972, Botanic Garden was uniquely different - inspired by a serendipitous find of antique botanical books, and with a variety of individual floral decorations, it encapsulated the new mood for casual dining.
-It became an instant success and has become a classic of British design and hailed as the world's most popular casual tableware design.
+It became an instant success and has become a classic British design, hailed as the world's most popular casual tableware design.

-Susan always expected her pottery designs to fit comfortably with everyday life – today a requirement of every contemporary consumer – and, in her quest for success, she was heavily involved in the manufacture of all her designs.
+Susan always expected her pottery designs to fit comfortably with everyday life – today a requirement of every contemporary consumer – and, in her quest for success, she was heavily involved in the manufacture of all her pieces.
 Such involvement and devotion to the quality of the design and production of the product was rare, and when combined with Susan's individual style and creativity, became unique.

 The ethos that was established over 60 years ago continues to live on and today Portmeirion pottery is made with a unique spirited individuality, taking inspiration from the beauty of nature to bring the outdoors in.
 It's utterly distinctive, but built for the real world, embracing form and function, soul and spirit, mind and moments.